-- 1 On the WhatsUp Gold console, select Configure > WhatsConfigured Task Library.
-The WhatsConfigured Task Library appears. - 2 Do one of the following: - Click New to configure a new task.
+- On the WhatsConfigured console, go to Libraries > Task Library.
+The Task Library appears. - 2 Do one of the following: - Click Add to configure a new task.
 The Select Task type dialog appears. - Select Schedulable Task, then click OK.
-The New WhatsConfigured Task dialog appears. - or - - Select an existing task, then click Edit.
-The Edit WhatsConfigured Task dialog appears. - 3 Select the Threshold tab.
-The threshold tab appears. - 4 Select Enable this threshold to enable and configure the threshold options.
-If you do not select this option, you are unable to configure the threshold. - 5 Enter a Name for the threshold.
-This name is displayed in the Alert Center Threshold Library. - 6 Select to have the Threshold alert when the task Detects configuration changes on a device, if the task Detects a successful execution of a task on a device, if the task Fails to run for a device, if the task Fails this policy, or all four.
+The New Task dialog appears. - or - - Select an existing scheduled task, then click Edit.
+The Edit Task dialog appears. - 3 Select the Threshold tab.
+The threshold tab appears. - 4 Select Enable this threshold to enable and configure the threshold options. - 5 Enter a Name for the threshold. - 6 Select to have the Threshold alert when the task Detects configuration changes on a device, if the task matches any of the selected conditions: - Detects a successful execution of a task on a device - Fails to run for a device - Successfully runs for a device - Fails this policy